alehhu/alehhu/README.md

 My name is Ale and I'm a computer science student from Italy.
 Here's some info about me!

 ⚡ Work experience:
-nothing yet! but I'm trying to build my portfolio to land my first internship!
+nothing yet! but I'm building my portfolio to land my first internship!

 🌱 Interests:
 Full stack Web development, mobile (iOS) development